Malaysia–Taiwan relations: Controversy

-Deportation of Taiwanese fraud suspects into Mainland China
+Deportation of Taiwanese fraud suspects to China

-On 30 April 2016, 32 of 117 suspects arrested in relation to transnational telecom fraud are being deported to China after first batch of 20 suspects from Malaysia has been deported into Taiwan.
-This was after another 45 Taiwanese citizens has been deported by the Kenyan government to China for the similar case.
-Taiwan's cabinet spokesperson Sun Lih-chyun believe that "Malaysia sending the remaining Taiwanese suspects into China was due to the continuous "pressure from Beijing" that maintains all the suspects must be sent to Mainland China.
-Another 21 suspects were deported to China on 29 November, which also being done by Armenia earlier resulting to protests from Taiwanese citizens.
+On 30 April 2016, 32 of 117 suspects arrested in relation to transnational telecom fraud were deported to China after first batch of 20 suspects from Malaysia had been deported into Taiwan.
+This was after another 45 Taiwanese citizens has been deported by the Kenyan government to China for a similar case.
+Taiwan's cabinet spokesperson Sun Lih-chyun believed that "Malaysia sending the remaining Taiwanese suspects into China was due to the continuous "pressure from Beijing" that maintains all the suspects must be sent to Mainland China.
+Another 21 suspects were deported to China on 29 November, which also being done by Armenia earlier resulting in protests from Taiwanese citizens.
 Its Foreign Ministry expressed regret over the recent move and stern opposition to Malaysia's decision to deport Taiwanese to mainland China.
 In a statement, they said:

 This action by Malaysia has seriously harmed the rights of our citizens and harms the long standing friendship between Taiwan and Malaysia.